Untimely T ends Northwestern rally; Gonzaga wins 79-73 - News 12 Now

 What a strange, heartbreaking way to close out the school’s first-ever trip to the NCAA Tournament.

-Adding to it: The NCAA released a statement acknowledging the call was missed, and Collins was sitting at the postgame interview while he heard it read to him for the first time.
+Adding to the awkwardness: The NCAA released a statement acknowledging the call was missed, and Collins was sitting at the postgame news conference when he learned about it for the first time.

 “I appreciate the apology,” Collins said, the venom practically dripping off his tongue.
 “It makes me feel great.”

-Nigel Williams-Goss finished with 20 points, eight rebounds and four assists to power Gonzaga, which led by as many as 22 points in the first half, then saw the lead dwindle to five.
+Nigel Williams-Goss finished with 20 points, eight rebounds and four assists to power Gonzaga (34-1), which led by as many as 22 points in the first half, then saw the lead dwindle to five with a little more than 5 minutes left.

 The arena, drenched in purple, was rocking, and all the momentum was in Northwestern’s corner.